sandeeprvarma/Learning-react/README.md

 # Learning-react

-This repo conatins I am building to learn react.
+This repo conatins small task to learn react.